Language Detoxification with Attribute-Discriminative Latent Space: Method

-To learn a discriminative latent space $\overline{h}_{1:t-1}$ where the contextualized word embeddings are well separated by their attributes, we use an attribute discriminator (\texttt{Disc}): where $y \in \mathbb{R}^{\abs{A}}$ is the output logit which predicting the attribute $a$, $\abs{A}$ is the cardinality of the attribute set, and $\theta_\texttt{D}$ is the parameters of the discriminator.
-The module performs average pooling of $\overline{h}_{1:t-1}$ to condense the overall representation and then pass the averaged vector into an affine transformation function to determine the corresponding attribute $\texttt{a}$.
+To learn a discriminative latent space $\overline{h}_{1:t-1}$ where the contextualized word embeddings are well separated by their attributes, we use an attribute discriminator (\texttt{Disc}):

+where $y \in \mathbb{R}^{\abs{A}}$ is the output logit which predicting the attribute $a$, $\abs{A}$ is the cardinality of the attribute set, and $\theta_\texttt{D}$ is the parameters of the discriminator.
+The module performs summation of $\overline{h}_{1:t-1}$ to condense the overall representation and then pass the summed vector into a single affine layer to determine the corresponding attribute $\texttt{a}$.
 The discriminator classifies the $\overline{h}_{1:t-1}$, which will render the newly constructed latent space to be an attribute-discriminative latent (See Figure \ref{fig:conceptfig}).